 Questions?
 We're here for you.

-Confusion is common at the end of life.
-It has many causes.
-Here are some signs and symptoms of confusion, and what caregivers can do to help.
+Confusion is a common symptom of an advanced illness.
+Here are some causes, signs and symptoms of confusion, and what caregivers can do to help.

-Confusion is not thinking clearly.
+Confusion is a state of not thinking clearly.
 A confused person is less aware of their surroundings and may be uncertain about the day and time, where they are and who is with them.

-Use the arrows to scroll through a few things caregivers can do to help a person who is confused:
+Use the arrows to scroll through a few ways family/caregivers can help a person who is confused:

 Remove items or obstacles in the room that could cause injury.
-Do not try to restrain the person; that could injure them—or you.
+Do not try to restrain the person who is confused; that could injure them—or you.